smogpill/HDK/supplements/B3/niacin.md

 - Hepatotoxicity [1]
 - Does not improve lifespan [2]
 - Can deplete methyl pools [2] -> taking TMG might solve the issue
+- Concerns about increased mortality for high levels of vitamin B3 [6][7]

 # References
 - [1] [LiverTox: Clinical and Research Information on Drug-Induced Liver Injury.
 (2020)](https://www.ncbi.nlm.nih.gov/books/NBK548176/#:~:text=Niacin%20can%20cause%20mild%2Dto,severe%20as%20well%20as%20fatal.)